ubipo/pfiers.net/src/content/projects/iot.md

 Of course I had no personal need for this attack because I already had a remote for the gate.
 Being the lazy software developer I am however, it did get me thinking about how nice it would be to be able to open the gate from my phone.
-So of course I soldered a relay to the remote control and hooked it up to the HomeAssistant server in my dorm room.
+So I soldered a relay to the remote control and hooked it up to the HomeAssistant server in my dorm room.
+Infinite range achieved ♾️!

 ![Picture of a relay connected to the gate's remote control](c:projects/gate-relay.jpg "Relay hooked up to the remote control")